Many operators are now narrowing down their menus.

-One of the biggest restaurant trends in London’s restaurant market is the rejection of a wide-ranging menu in favour of narrow range of dishes.
+One of the biggest restaurant trends in London’s restaurant market is the rejection of a wide-ranging menu in favour of a narrow range of dishes.

 Whereas previously, restaurants competed to offer variety, selling dishes covering numerous styles and cuisines, now many operators are now narrowing down their menus: narrowing not merely to one style, but often to one key dish or even ingredient.